openhab/openhab-js/README.md

 #### `getMillisFromNow`

-This method on `time.ZonedDateTime` returns the milliseconds from now to the `time.ZonedDateTime`.
+This method on `time.ZonedDateTime` returns the milliseconds from now to the passed in `time.ZonedDateTime`.

 ```javascript
 const timestamp = time.ZonedDateTime.now().plusMinutes(5);